 Course Goals.
-At the end of the semester you should i) be familiar with fundamental algorithms and algorithmic techniques, ii) be able to decide which algorithm among a set of possible choices is best, iii) be able to prove correctness and analyze the running time of a given algorithm, iv) be able to design efficient algorithms for new situations using the techniques learned, v) be able to prove a problem is NP-complete using reduction and understand the implications.
+At the end of the semester you should i) be familiar with fundamental algorithms and algorithmic techniques, ii) be able to decide which algorithm among a set of possible choices is best, iii) be able to prove correctness and analyze the running time of a given algorithm, iv) be able to design efficient algorithms for new situations using the techniques learned, v) be able to prove a problem is NP-complete using reduction and understand the implications, vi) understand the mechanics of writing a research paper.